frkatona/ObsidianSync/Tasks (Main).md

 # Today

-<<<<<<< HEAD
 - Work
 	- MURI
-		- start the MURI report (do Ben S or Tainara have details in the OneDrive?)
+		- start the MURI report (share link in onedrive with Tainara)
 			- make images/icons
 			- remake the 100 um2 image updated to 50 um beam diameter
+		- Is the "Ben Stovall" google photos album in the onedrive links doc?
+			- probably just move all images to the onedrive folder anyway
 		- white buildup
 		- reach out to Asbury group about laser power
 		- how have CO2 lasers been used in photothermal ceramic literature
 		- reach out to TJ about finding whatever parameter to simulate thermal transfer
 		- galvo laser power vs rep rate
 		- CO2 details
 		- PURCHASES